A little history on the development of computers and the beginnings of modern computers.

 Arithmometer of Odhner invented in Russia in 1873 :

-Odhner finished his first prototype in 1873.
-In 1876 he built 14 machines Ludvig Nobel, his employer at the time, it will end in 1877.
-He filed for patents for invention in Europe and the United States between 1878-1879 and a new patent in 1890.
-He began his industrial production in 1890 Arithmometer.
+Odhner completed his first prototype in 1873.
+In 1876, he built 14 machines for Ludvig Nobel, his employer at the time.
+He filed invention patents in Europe and the United States

 Sources :